 The chart above shows a breakdown of the complaints received this period by specialism.
 Only those areas where more than one complaint was received are noted.
-All other areas are captured in an other category.
-During the period reporting was improved and plastics was broken down further into subcategories.
+All other areas are captured in another category.

+During this period our plastic surgery specialism has been broken down further into subcategories.
 This has been captured within the chart.

 We take all negative feedback very seriously and our Chief Executive reviews all complaint responses personally before they are sent.
-Complaints handling and any trends or themes identified from them are shared and discussed regularly by the Executive Team and the Board of Directors.
+Complaints handling and any trends or themes identified from them are shared and discussed regularly by the Executive Management Team and the Board of Directors.